AbuseIO/abuseio-vagrant/readme.md

 #### AbuseIO path
-The setup expects that you already have a clone of [AbuseIO](https://github.com/AbuseIO/AbuseIO) on your system, the path to the repository can be set withe ABUSEIO_PATH variable in Vagrantfile.
+The setup expects that you already have a clone of [AbuseIO](https://github.com/AbuseIO/AbuseIO) on your system, the path to the repository can be set with the ABUSEIO_PATH variable in the Vagrantfile.

     # -*- mode: ruby -*-